Ultra-endurance nutrition

 Point 3

-Prepare a distinct and tested nighttime strategy.
+Prepare and test a distinct night strategy.

 Point 4